Skip navigation

 Why is this medication prescribed?

-Anakinra is used alone or in combination with other medications to treat rheumatoid arthritis (condition in which the body attacks its own joints causing pain, swelling, and loss of function) in adults who were not helped by other disease-modifying antirheumatic drugs (DMARDs).
-Anakinra is also used to treat neonatal-onset multisystem inflammatory disease (NOMID; a disorder that causes inflammation and damages the nervous system, skin, and joints) in adults and children.
-Anakinra is also used to treat deficiency of interleukin-1 receptor antagonist (DIRA; a disorder in which the body attacks its own tissues causing inflammation and damages bones, nervous system, skin, lungs, liver, and joints) in adults and children.
-Anakinra is authorized for the treatment of coronavirus disease 2019 (COVID-19 infection) in hospitalized adults who require supplemental oxygen, a ventilator, or who need extracorporeal membrane oxygenation (ECMO; a device that adds oxygen to the blood).
+Anakinra is used to treat rheumatoid arthritis (condition in which the body attacks its own joints causing pain, swelling, and loss of function), neonatal-onset multisystem inflammatory disease (NOMID; a disorder that causes inflammation and damages the nervous system, skin, and joints), and deficiency of interleukin-1 receptor antagonist (DIRA; a disorder in which the body attacks its own tissues causing inflammation and damages bones, nervous system, skin, lungs, liver, and joints).
+Anakinra is authorized for the treatment of coronavirus disease 2019 (COVID-19 infection).
 Anakinra is in a class of medications called interleukin antagonists.
 It works by blocking the activity of interleukin, a substance in the body that causes inflammation.

 How should this medicine be used?

 You will receive your first subcutaneous dose of anakinra injection in your doctor's office.
 After that, your doctor may decide that you or your caregiver can give the injections at home.
-Your doctor will show you or the person who will be giving the medication how to inject it.
-You or the person who will be injecting the medication should also read the written instructions for use that come with the medication.
-Be sure to ask your doctor or pharmacist if you have any questions about how to inject the medication.
+Your doctor will show you or the caregiver how to inject it.
+You or the caregiver should also read the written instructions for use that come with the medication.
+Be sure to ask your doctor or pharmacist if you have any questions about how to do the injection.

 Anakinra injection comes in prefilled glass syringes.
-There are 7 syringes in each box, one for each day of the week.
 Use each syringe only once.
 Even if there is still some solution left in the syringe after you inject, do not inject again.
 Dispose of used syringes in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

 Remove the medication from the refrigerator 30 minutes before you are ready to inject the medication.
 Place it on a flat surface and allow it to reach room temperature.
-When removing the prefilled syringe from the box, do not shake the syringe or remove the cap covering the needle.
+Do not shake the syringe or remove the cap covering the needle.

 Check the prefilled syringe to be sure that the expiration date printed on the package has not passed.
 Look closely at the liquid in the syringe.
 The liquid should be clear and should not be cloudy or discolored or contain large particles.
 Call your pharmacist if there are any problems with the package or the syringe and do not inject the medication.